-Fort Pulaski National Monument.
+Fort Pulaski National Monument in Savannah is part of the Every Kid Outdoors Program.
 Photo by Ace Anderson, @ace_all_over_the_place

 Three Free Things to Do with Kids Over Spring Break

 A spring break vacation is a welcome retreat from the busy school year.
 However, a week entertaining kids can get expensive.
 To keep your budget from breaking, too, here are three fabulous and free things to do with kids this season.